robbert1978/robbert1978.github.io/source/_posts/2025-1-2-PhysicalTest-codegate2024.md

 in `getShell`.
 You will know why I did that.

-# TIL kernel module is oke.
+# TIL kernel module is fine.
 But what about the others?

 For other open-source projects, I can't write the details.
 The building process depends on many things.
 Try to figure out yourself.